codemonkeysio/code-monkeys-blog/docs/resources/foss/index.md

 :::

-Here you'll find a list of resources related to free and open source software (FOSS) presented in alphabetical order.
-While I believe these links are to resources that will help you gain a better conceptual and practical understanding of FOSS, I haven't personally used and verified all of the information contained within each site.
-Be sure to do your own research and always double check the links are bringing you to the correct sites.
-Don't trust, verify.
+Here you'll find a list of resources related to free and open source software (FOSS) presented in alphabetical order that should help you gain a better conceptual and practical understanding of the topic.

 <div class="resource-card">